 Macroeconomic Risks

-Economic and political conditions in Brazil and the perception of these conditions in the international market have a direct impact on our business and our access to international capital and debt markets, which could negatively affect our results and financial condition.
+Economic and political conditions in Brazil and the perception of these conditions in the international market have a direct impact on the Company’s business and its access to international capital and debt markets, which could negatively affect the Company’s results and financial condition.

 The Federal Government frequently intervenes in the Brazilian economy and occasionally makes significant changes in policies and regulations.
 The Brazilian government‘s measures to control inflation and its other policies and regulations have involved, among other measures, increases in interest rates, changes in tax policies, price controls, exchange rate controls, currency devaluations, capital controls and restrictions on imports.
-We have no control over and cannot predict the actions or policies that the Brazilian government may take in the future.
-We and the market price of our securities may be adversely affected by changes in Brazilian government policies, as well as general economic factors, including, but not limited to:
+The Company has no control over and cannot predict the actions or policies that the Brazilian government may take in the future.
+Ser Educacional and the market price of its securities may be adversely affected by changes in Brazilian government policies, as well as general economic factors, including, but not limited to:

 In addition, Brazil is currently going through a still adverse economic cycle, with low GDP growth, which in turn generates an environment of high and prolonged unemployment.
-These weak macroeconomic conditions in Brazil are expected to continue throughout 2023.
-We cannot predict what actions will be taken by the Brazilian government in the face of mounting macroeconomic pressures or otherwise.
+These weak macroeconomic conditions in Brazil are expected to continue throughout 2024.
+The Company cannot predict what actions will be taken by the Brazilian government in the face of mounting macroeconomic pressures or otherwise.

 There is still uncertainty regarding the implementation by the Brazilian federal government of changes in policies or regulations that affect these or other factors in the future.
 Such changes could affect economic performance and contribute to economic uncertainty in Brazil, as well as increasing volatility in the Brazilian capital market and securities issued by Brazilian companies.

-Inflation and the Brazilian government‘s measures to combat it could significantly contribute to economic uncertainty in Brazil, and could have adverse effects on our business and operating results.
+Inflation and the Brazilian government‘s measures to combat it could significantly contribute to economic uncertainty in Brazil, and could have adverse effects on the Company’s business and operating results.

 Brazil has historically presented high rates of inflation.
 Inflation, as well as the government‘s efforts to combat it, had significant negative effects on the Brazilian economy, particularly before 1995.
-Inflation rates, measured by the Broad National Consumer Price Index (“IPCA”), for the fiscal years ended December 31, 2020, 2021 and 2022 was 5.45%, 10.16% and 5.79%, respectively.
+Inflation rates, measured by the Broad National Consumer Price Index (“IPCA”), for the fiscal years ended December 31, 2021, 2022 and 2023, were 10.16%, 5.79% and 4.62%, respectively.

-Our operating costs and expenses are substantially denominated in Reais and tend to increase with Brazilian inflation because our suppliers generally increase prices to reflect currency depreciation.
+The Company’s operating costs and expenses are substantially denominated in Reais and tend to increase with Brazilian inflation because its suppliers generally increase prices to reflect currency depreciation.
 In addition, high inflation generally leads to a higher domestic interest rate and, as a result, the costs of debt denominated in Reais may increase.

 Inflation and its effect on interest rates may also lead to reduced liquidity in the capital markets and credit markets, which could affect our ability to refinance our debt.
 Additionally, inflationary pressures may also affect our ability to access foreign financial markets, which could lead to a deterioration of our financial condition and, consequently, negatively affect the price of our shares.